FREQUENTLY ASKED QUESTIONS

 No. We are firmly opposed to any stigma associated with the use of methadone or buprenorphine.
 Addiction is a chronic disease, not a state of mind, and we use medications to treat a disease just like other medical practitioners.
 The scientific evidence in favor of opiate agonist therapy has been piling up for years, see here for examples.
 In randomized, clinical trials, methadone and buprenorphine have been found to reduce illicit opioid use better than no medication.
 Methadone and buprenorphine have also been associated with reduced risk of overdose death.

 WHY IS COUNSELING SO IMPORTANT TO MY TREATMENT?

 We want to help you get better, and the medical evidence and our experience show that neither medication nor counseling alone works as well as both in combination.
 In order to overcome your OUD you will have to make a major life change.
 Our counselors help you change how you think, cope, react, and acquire the skills and confidence necessary for recovery.
 When you participate fully in counseling you are maximizing your chances for success.

 Initial screening for admission to a WTCR program is free.
 Treatment fees vary by medication and office location but are reasonable.
 If you have Medicare or Medicaid, bring your cards with you on your first day, we accept most plans.
-Your health insurance may provide coverage for our treatment, or you may qualify for financial assistance from Medicaid or a state assistance program.
+Your health insurance may provide coverage for our treatment, or you may qualify for financial assistance from Medicare, Medicaid or a state assistance program.
 If you can't afford treatment, be assured that we serve all patients regardless of ability to pay.
 Contact us for more details.